How to Measure AI Search Traffic in GA4

 Step 4: Monitor Google AI Overview Traffic in Search Console

 Google Search Console shows impressions and clicks from AI Overviews in the Performance report under Search Appearance > AI Overviews (where available).
 This data tells you which queries trigger AI Overviews that cite your content, and your CTR within those AI-generated results.
-As of April 2026, AI Overviews appear on approximately 50% of US queries — content cited in AI Overviews earns roughly 35% more clicks than standard organic positions.
+As of mid-2026, AI Overviews appear on roughly 99.9% of informational queries (Position.digital, 100k-query study), and content cited in AI Overviews earns roughly 35% more clicks than standard organic positions while uncited pages see CTR drops of up to 61%.

 What Does claude.ai/referral Mean in GA4?